 The ATM scam you're most likely to encounter involves the thief tampering with the machine so your card becomes jammed.
 By the time you realize this, you've entered your PIN.
 The thief will have seen this, and when you go inside to report that your card has been swallowed, he will take the card and leave you several thousand rand shorter.
+Past students have known other students that had this happen to them - even when trying to rent a car.
+Always be cautious, no matter who you are working with.
 There are no guarantees, but if you follow the rules listed here, you stand a better chance of avoiding this and other scams:

 - Avoid ATMs at night and in secluded places.
 Rows of machines in shopping malls are usually the safest. - Carefully watch the people using the ATM ahead of you.
-If they look suspicious, go to another machine. - Use ATMs during banking hours and if possible, take a friend.
+If they look suspicious, go to another machine.

+- Use ATMs during banking hours and if possible, take a friend.
 If your card is jammed in a machine, one person can stay at the ATM and the other can seek assistance from the bank. - When you put your card into the ATM, press cancel immediately.
 If the card is returned, you know there is no blockage in the machine and it should be safe to proceed. - Don't hesitate to be rude in refusing any offers of help to complete your transaction. - If someone does offer to help, end your transaction immediately and find another machine. - Carry your bank's emergency phone number, and if you do lose your card, report it immediately. - If you think you might need help using an ATM, seek it before arriving in South Africa.